-Except as expressly provided by statute or at law, a Member will not be entitled or have the right to inspect any other document or record of the Society.
-However, subject to such policies as the Board may establish, a Member may request, in writing delivered to the Society, to inspect any other document or record of the Society and the Board may allow the Member to inspect the document or a copy thereof, in whole or in part and subject to such redaction as the Board deems necessary, all in the Board's sole discretion.
+Except as expressly provided by statute or at law, a member is not entitled or have the right to inspect any other document or record of the Society.
+However, subject to such policies as the Board may establish, a member may request, in writing delivered to the Society, to inspect any other document or record of the Society and the Board may allow the member to inspect the document or a copy thereof, in whole or in part and subject to such redaction as the Board deems necessary, all in the Board's sole discretion.